Bell Island (Newfoundland and Labrador): Interbellum

 In 1920 the mines passed from the Scotia Company and DISCO to the British Empire Steel Company (BESCO).
 It was the beginning of a decade of mismanagement and high debt.
 Between 1920 and 1923, Newfoundland also went through an economic crisis.
 The combination of these resulted in many layoffs in the 1920s.
 Two mines even closed their doors.
 The government kept the unemployed workers busy by building Middleton Avenue (the road between West Mines and Freshwater).
 Spurred on by these difficulties, the workers reunited in 1922 in a union, although it had largely disintegrated by 1926.
 The population size, on the other hand, continued to grow continuously all this time.
 As early as 1923, Bell Island had surpassed Harbour Grace as the second largest place in the Dominion of Newfoundland (after the capital St. John's).

 From 1920 onwards, Germany gradually resumed its imports.
 As early as the second half of the 1920s, the country had even once again become the main buyer of the Bell Island ore.
 This was very important for the livelihood of the islanders as it considerably reduced the malaise of the 1920s.
 The Germans had increasingly turned to Bell Island as the Treaty of Versailles had severely hampered most of their other import options.
-In 1920–1930, Germany imported some 6.2 million tons of iron ore from the Wabana mines, despite the occupation of the Ruhr (which was also damaging to Bell Island).
+In 1920–1930, Germany imported some 6.2 million tons of iron ore from the Wabana mines, due to the occupation of the Ruhr (which was also damaging to Bell Island).
 That amounts to 55% of the total mined quantities in that period.

 At that time, Wabana had largely grown into a company town, built after the North American trends of the time, with workers being housed close to the mines.
 However, it was rather a hybrid between a typical company town and an ordinary settlement.
 This is because there was already a settlement before the industrial rise and because there always also were residents and businesses that were not directly connected to the mining companies.
 The government provided no, or at least no steadfast, local council for the Bell Islanders.
 With the exception of a few soon-discontinued council attempts in the 1910s and 1920s, there was no local government at all.
 This gap was partly filled by the supervisory staff of the mining companies, which provided a limited and somewhat paternalistic form of local government.
 Until 1949, six of the eight police officers were under contract with the mine company (and only two with the Newfoundland government).